pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

 * NANYD-name - NFYD to use to instantiate this NFY
 * param-file  - Parameter file in Yaml.
-* mea-mapping - Allows a list of logical MEAD to VNF instance mapping
+* mea-mapping - Allows a list of logical MEAD to MEA instance mapping
 * symmetrical - True/False

-VNF Mapping is used to declare which exact VNF instance to be used for each VNF in the Forwarding Path.
-The following command would list VNFs in Apmec and then map each MEAD defined in the NFYD Forwarding Path to the desired VNF instance:
+MEA Mapping is used to declare which exact MEA instance to be used for each MEA in the Forwarding Path.
+The following command would list MEAs in Apmec and then map each MEAD defined in the NFYD Forwarding Path to the desired MEA instance:

 .. code-block:: console